Meridian Community College

 Before MCC can certify an Unsubsidized Direct Loan, eligibility for a Subsidized Direct Loan will be determined.
 The Unsubsidized Loan is not a need-based loan.
 The borrower is responsible for paying the interest accrued on the loan after disbursement as well as during the life of the loan.

 To Apply for a Federal Direct Student Loan

 Once a student’s eligibility criteria has been met, the student must call or come by MCC’s Financial Aid Office and request a Federal Student Loan Application packet.
 The packet outlines in detail the requirements that a student must complete in order to apply for the loan.
 When the requirements are completed and the information returned to MCC, the loan will be processed and awarded to the student, if eligible.
 The student should check MCC’s EagleNet site for award information or documents requested.

 Disbursement of Loan Money

 The Department of Education will disburse the student loan funds to MCC in two separate and equal disbursements within the loan period.
-All charges owed to MCC will be taken out of the student’s first loan disbursement, so the student may not receive a refund from the first disbursement.
+All charges owed to MCC will be taken out of the student’s loan disbursement prior to the student receiving a refund.
 Student loan refunds will not be available to any student until at least eight (8) weeks after the first day of the semester.
 If, when the student loan funds are disbursed or the student comes to pick up his/her loan refund check, the student is not attending at least six (6) credit hours, the loan funds will be returned to The Department of Education.

 Repayment of the loan begins six (6) months after the student ceases to be enrolled at least half time.
 Students may visit The National Student Loan Data System (NSLDS) at www.nslds.ed.gov for a complete history regarding their student loan(s).